 Scientists figured this out by watching a small group of people sleep in a lab and playing quite sounds by their ears.
-You may be thinking to yourself "Who in the world would sleep well in a lab with a bunch of scientists staring at them?"
-But people who sign up for these sleep studies are decent sleepers at least on the second night they are there.
+You may be thinking, “Who in the world would sleep well in a lab with a bunch of scientists staring at them?”
+But people who sign up for these sleep studies are decent sleepers, at least on the second night they are there.

 Scientists have long known that results from the first night of most sleep experiments are usually a bit off.
-There's even a science-y name for this called "first-night effect" or FNE.
-The FNE results are so atypical, some researchers will toss them out.
+There’s even a science-y name for this: first-night effect.
+The first-night results are so atypical, some researchers will toss them out.
 Wanting to understand why this happened, scientists at Brown University devised an unusual experiment.

 They wired people up to brain-monitoring equipment and played quiet and infrequent beeps by each ear of the sleeper.
-Researchers found that on that first night of the experiment the beeping on the left side of the brain reacted strongly to the sound, compared to the right side.
+Researchers found that on that first night of the experiment, the beeping on the left side of the brain reacted strongly to the sound, compared with the right side.
 The left side is related to thinking needed for a kind of vigilance.
 Noises played on the left side more often woke people up.
-On the second night of the experiment the night watchman camped out in the left side of their brain seemed to be asleep on the job.
-Both brain hemispheres responded at the same level and the beeps woke fewer people up.
+On the second night of the experiment, the night watchman camped out in the left side of their brain seemed to be asleep on the job.
+Both brain hemispheres responded at the same level, and the beeps woke fewer people up.

 So what can you do if you need to be alive, awake, alert and enthusiastic for an early meeting after trying to sleep that first night on the road?

-a neurology specialist in sleep medicine with Northshore Sleep Medicine in Evanston, Illinois, said the study seems to make a lot of sense.
-"There can be a lot more anxiety around sleeping away from home and that can make it more difficult to sleep," Najjar said.
-And often when people travel for work they already have an elevated amount of stress.
-"That certainly will effect sleep quality, too."
+Dr. Muhammad Najjar, a neurology specialist in sleep medicine with Northshore Sleep Medicine in Evanston, Illinois, said the study seems to make a lot of sense.
+“There can be a lot more anxiety around sleeping away from home, and that can make it more difficult to sleep,” Najjar said.
+And often, when people travel for work, they already have an elevated amount of stress.
+“That certainly will effect sleep quality, too.”

 There are a couple of tricks that may help.
 Bring your own pillow with you.
 The familiar smell and squish of your favorite pillow may trick your brain into thinking you are at home.